JuliaGraphs/LightGraphsExtras.jl/doc/matching.md

-# LGmatching
+# Matching

 ## Bipartite Matching
-*LGmatching.jl* supports maximum weight maximal matching computation on bipartite graphs through linear programming relaxation.
+*LightGraphsExtras.Matching* supports maximum weight maximal matching computation on bipartite graphs through linear programming relaxation.
 In fact, on bipartite graphs, the solution of the linear problem is integer.